If you can describe it, they can see it: Cross-Modal Learning of Visual Concepts from Textual Descriptions: Knowledge Transfer

 Let $f_T: \mathbb{R}^L \rightarrow \mathbb{R}^n$ be a text encoder (where $L$ is the sequence length) and $f_V: \mathbb{R}^{w\times h} \rightarrow \mathbb{R}^n$ be a visual encoder (with $w$ and $h$ being the size of the image), our goal is to introduce new concepts into $f_V$ through $f_T$ using only the text modality.
 Let $X_T$ be a set of unpaired captions pertaining to a novel concept that we want to learn, and $X_V^*$ a set of \emph{ideal} ground truth images corresponding to that concept.
 What we would like to achieve is:

 where $X_K$ is the set of all other captions pertaining to other concepts ($X_K\,\cap\,X_T = \varnothing$).
 The condition in Eq.~\ref{eq:concept-alignment} means that all ideal visual samples should be mapped closer to the true corresponding captions then all other captions.
-In practice, if $X^*_V$ is available, we can satisfy Eq.~\ref{eq:concept-alignment} by optimizing its approximation~\cite{barbano2023unbiased}:
+In practice, if $X^*_V$ is available, we can satisfy Eq.~\ref{eq:concept-alignment} by optimizing its approximation~\citep{barbano2023unbiased}:

-which corresponds to the InfoNCE loss~\cite{radford2021learning, chen2020simple, khosla2020supervised}.
-In our setting, however, $X^*_V$ is not available, thus we can try estimating it (e.g. with model inversion~\cite{kazemi2024we}) and then use the estimated values to jointly train $f_V$ and $f_T$ with the contrastive approach using InfoNCE~\cite{radford2021learning, girdhar2023imagebind}.
+which corresponds to the InfoNCE loss~\citep{radford2021learning, chen2020simple, khosla2020supervised}.
+In our setting, however, $X^*_V$ is not available, thus we propose to estimate it (e.g. with model inversion~\citep{kazemi2024we}) and then use the estimated values to jointly train $f_V$ and $f_T$ with the contrastive approach using InfoNCE~\citep{radford2021learning, girdhar2023imagebind}.

-As a practical example, a caption $x_t$ for the concept \emph{Moongate} could be \emph{``A perfectly circular archway built from uniformly cut stones or bricks, set into a larger wall [...]''} as illustrated in Fig.~\ref{fig:inversion-example}.
-As stated in the introduction, this method works if the visual encoder already has some prior knowledge about the low-level visual attributes contained in the caption, for example, it has already been jointly pre-trained with the text encoder.
-An interesting point to analyze could be how much prior is needed for successful Knowledge Transfer: we leave this question for future research.
+As a practical example, a caption $x_t$ for the concept \emph{Moongate} could be \emph{``A perfectly circular archway built from uniformly cut stones or bricks, set into a larger wall.
+It forms a smooth circle, framing views of gardens or landscapes beyond, creating a picturesque portal.''}.
+More examples can be found in the supplementary material. \ee{As shown by this example, this method requires the visual encoder to have some prior knowledge about the visual concepts contained in the caption (e.g., stones, walls, circles and gardens).
+We argue that this is reasonable, as humans also struggle to visualize unfamiliar concepts, especially in specialized domains beyond their prior experience.
+Nonetheless, in the results section we provide an experiment on out-of-domain KT, showing how the proposed approach can still reach zero-shot out-of-domain generalization.}